karmaniverous/entity-tools/.stan/imports/karmanivero_us/00-intro.md

 Traditional [relational database](https://en.wikipedia.org/wiki/Relational_database) systems like [MySQL](https://www.mysql.com/) implement indexing & scaling strategies at a platform level based on schemas defined at design time.

+This guide reflects the current TypeScript‑first, inference‑driven flow: author a values‑first config literal (`as const`), optionally provide Zod schemas for your entities, and create an EntityManager via `createEntityManager(config, logger?)`.
+Queries are composed with a small QueryBuilder over indexes and executed across shards with automatic paging.

-**This documentation is under construction!** There is a _lot_ to unpack here, so it will be a few weeks before I can call it done.
-Meanwhile, please feel free to [reach out](https://github.com/karmaniverous/entity-manager/discussions/) with any questions or feedback!
+Please feel free to [reach out](https://github.com/karmaniverous/entity-manager/discussions) with any questions or feedback!
-{: .notice--warning}

-NoSQL platforms like [DynamoDB](https://aws.amazon.com/dynamodb/) offer far better performance at scale, but structured index & shard keys must be defined as data elements and exploited by application logic in data retrieval & cross-shard queries.

-> NoSQL shifts the burden of complexity from the database platform to the developer. **Entity Manager** sweeps it under the rug.

 ## What is Entity Manager?

 **Entity Manager** encapsulates a **provider-agnostic, highly opinionated approach** to the [single-table design pattern](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/).

+> NoSQL shifts the burden of complexity from the database platform to the developer. **Entity Manager** sweeps it under the rug.

 With **Entity Manager**, you can: